 Execution date set for Missouri inmate with rare condition

-None of the 20 inmates executed since Missouri switched form a three-drug protocol to pentobarbital in 2013 have shown obvious signs of pain or suffering.
+The execution would be the first in Missouri since Mark Christeson was put to death in January 2017.
+None of the 20 inmates executed since Missouri began using pentobarbital in 2013 have shown obvious signs of pain or suffering.